Libertad Leblanc

 Leblanc also appeared in TV versions of Nana (the novel of Émile Zola), Lola Montès and Lady Hamilton.

 She was offered a contract from Columbia Pictures, but her ex-husband refused to let her leave with her daughter to another country, so she declined the offer.
 Also, she was considered a "rival" of Isabel Sarli, who made the same style of films.
 Mirtha Legrand reunited both stars in 1994, when Libertad admitted that their "rivalry" was only a LeBlanc publicity stunt, so both film stars remained friends until their death.
-Leblanc jokingly suggested Sarli getting rid of her pets.
+Leblanc jokingly suggested Sarli get rid of her pets.
 Isabel, for her part, showed Libertad up every time she brazenly took years off of the blonde diva's actual age.
 In the same manner, she told that she was a nineteen-year-old divorcée in the early sixties.